The program determines the real solutions of an equation of the 4th or of a lower degree.

 The equation x4 + 2x3- 8x2 - 18x - 9 = 0 allows us to find the missing solutions.

 Factorization of polynomials is even faster.
-It provides all rational solutions:
+It gives all rational solutions:

 p(x) = x5 - 12x3 - 2x2 + 27x + 18 = (x + 1)2·(x - 2)·(x - 3)·(x + 3) Rational zeros: -1, 2, 3, -3